 At the conclusion of each academic year, every AAC student completes an end-of-year student review.
 Reviews are designed to help students evaluate overall strengths and weaknesses in their studio work, discuss their learning in their academic courses, and determine whether the student is fulfilling the AAC Educational Objectives relative to their year level.
-Review formats differ depending on whether it is a First Year, Second Year, or Third Year review.
+Review formats may differ depending on whether it is a First Year, Second Year, or Third Year review.
 Completion of the End-of-Year Student Review at each year level is a requirement for graduation and is an essential component of a student's AAC learning experience.

 A Faculty Review Team is assigned to each student.
-This team conducts the review and completes the Studio Review Form and the Writing Standards Form (if applicable).
+This team conducts the review and completes the Studio Review Form and the Writing Standards Form.
 Each student receives a digital copy of the completed Review Forms, which become part of the student's academic record.
-First, Second, and Third year students present their work for review at a designated time and location determined by the Associate Dean and the Studio Arts Chair.
-A student who misses an End-of-Year Student Review at any year level must schedule a make-up review with the Associate Dean or Studio Arts Chair.
+First, Second, and Third year students present their work for review at a designated time and location determined by the Scholarships and Reviews Committee.
+A student who misses an End-of-Year Student Review at any year level must schedule a make-up review with the Scholarships and Reviews Committee.
 Faculty Portfolio Review Scholarships are based on several criteria, including the work submitted for review at the end of the First, Second, and Third years respectively.

-SENIOR YEAR EXPERIENCE
+SENIOR YEAR EXPERIENCE Senior Year Curriculum Educational Objectives